Matzefritz/HiWonder_MentorPi/README.md

 Ubuntu 24.04 together with ROS2 Jazzy is used in this project.

 ## Linux Setup
 First, Ubuntu 24.04 needs to be installed on the Raspberry Pi 5.

+1. Flash Linux Image
-The easiest way to achieve this is via the Raspberry Pi imager.
+The easiest way to flash the linux image is via the Raspberry Pi imager.
 * For windows you can download the program here: https://www.raspberrypi.com/software/
 * On Ubuntu you can simply install the program via the following command:
 ```bash
 sudo apt install rpi-imager
 ```
+In the Raspberry Pi imager tool choose <Raspberry Pi 5> under device and under Choose OS: <Other general-purpose OS> -> <Ubuntu> -> <Ubuntu Desktop 24.04.1 LTS (64-bit)>.
+Then choose the micro sd card (at least 64GB) you want to install the OS on.
+Then click next an continue following the instructions of the tool.